 One week before hall closing, remember to start the process for a change of address form.
+Go online to the post office or go to your local post office to forward you mail.

 SECTION 2: RESIDENT RIGHTS & RESPONSIBILITIES

 Rights & Responsibilities